lightbasenl/scaffold/README.md

 Pages live in the `src/pages` directory.
 This is a Next.js convention.
 As this is related to routing.
 See [https://nextjs.org/](https://nextjs.org/) for more.

-Try to keep components only used in a certain page or certain pages as close to the page component as possible, within the directory structure.
+### Views

+Views are medium to large parts of the User Interface that are re-usable.

+Views that are specific to a certain page should be put in the `/views/<page>/**` directory.

 For example:

 - `src/pages`
+  - `about-us.tsx` // The page component
+- `src/views`
   - `/about-us`
-    - `/components`
-      - `Employee.tsx`
-      - `Employee.scss`
-    - `index.tsx` // The page component
+    - `Employee.tsx` // The component

-    - `styles.scss` // The page styles
+This convention is not optimal, but it is required in order to safely use Next.js' file-based routing and have a clear directory structure.

 ## Helper functions